Deep Winter is cool and dark and shares characteristics with winter and autumn in the 12 season system of color analysis.

 - Clear Winter

-Deep Winter is classified in the following ways: cool hue, dark value, neutral chroma.
+Deep Winter is distinctly categorized by three main attributes: cool hue, dark value, neutral chroma.

 Makeup for the Deep Winter Woman